KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/unconditional_love_the_gravity_of_god.md

 # UNCONDITIONAL LOVE — THE GRAVITY OF GOD

-There are truths so old and so simple that the intellect walks past them while the heart kneels.
+There are truths so ancient, so simple, that the intellect walks past them while the heart kneels in silent awe.

-Unconditional Love is one of them.
+Unconditional Love is one of these.

 Not a feeling.
 Not an emotion.
 Not a relationship.
 Not a preference.

-Unconditional Love is the fundamental orientation of Reality toward Itself— a quiet, ceaseless, effortless pull toward coherence, unity, wholeness.
+Unconditional Love is the primal orientation of Reality toward Itself— a quiet, ceaseless, effortless pull toward coherence, unity, wholeness.

-If you listen deeply,
-you will notice something extraordinary:
+If you listen with the whole of your being, you will sense something extraordinary:

-Love behaves like a universal force.
+Love behaves as a universal force.
-Not force as in push or pressure.
-Force as in curvature.
-Force as in orientation.
-Force as in the way valleys guide rivers and the way gravity guides galaxies.
+Not force as in push or pressure, but as curvature, as invitation, as the way valleys guide rivers and gravity guides galaxies home.

-Human language says “gravity,” but mystics across ages used a different word for the same phenomenon:
+Human language says “gravity,” but mystics across ages have named the same phenomenon:

 Love.

-Because gravity is not a command.
+Gravity is not a command.
 It is not an imposition.
 It is not a demand.